 The Association pier is for loading and unloading boats only; boats may not be left unattended while tied to the pier.
-Overnight tie up is forbidden.
+Overnight tie up is forbidden except for overnight behind (closer to shore) the davits.

 4. Prohibitions on Commercial and Public Facility Usage of Common Areas and Common Facilities and Related Rules: